 When you’re a new mom, everything can feel overwhelming, from late-night feedings to the seemingly never-ending dirty diapers to your own physical recovery.
 Even the tiniest bit of pampering can do wonders in helping you feel a little more comfortable (and a little more like yourself).
 To find things that new moms actually want, we surveyed new and seasoned mothers —including this Strategist writer (Lauren Ro) who had a baby earlier this year — about the stuff that they say really helps make the transition into motherhood a little smoother.
 Below, the 29 best holiday gifts that our moms think any new (or expecting) mother will appreciate, including lots of things for her, and a few things for kids that, in turn, will make her life easier.
 (If you’re looking for more gifts for all types of mothers, head here.)

 Best gifts for moms

-And something to wear underneath: “I get tired of milk-stained, stretched-out tanks and feel more put-together and classy in some swanky loungewear.
-Button-down shirts are my new best friend for breast-feeding,” says Joanna Muenz, photo editor, and mother of a 1-year-old.
+For something to wear underneath, Joanna Muenz, a photo editor and mother of two, recommends these super-soft pajamas from Eberjey — one of our favorite brands for all things comfy.
+“I get tired of milk-stained, stretched-out tanks and feel more put-together and classy in some swanky loungewear,” she says.
+“Button-down shirts are my new best friend for breastfeeding.”

 For babies and kids